front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 };
 ```

-A Front-Commerce GraphQL module has to export an object containing the different
+A GraphQL module has to export an object containing the different services it
-services it provides.
+provides.

-This module does nothing yet (we will add code later), but first let's register
+This module is valid even though it does nothing.
+However, it is not used in
-it in the application.
+your application yet.
+You need to register it.

 ## Register the module in the application